-Just because you slipped up doesn’t mean your previous recovery time was for nothing.
-This mindset, that any time in recovery was pointless, can be so dangerous.
-It’s what allows you to sink back into using rather than turning back to recovery.
+The fact that you slipped up doesn’t mean your previous recovery time was for nothing.
+This mindset, that any time in recovery becomes pointless after a relapse, can be so dangerous.
+It’s what tempts you to sink back into using rather than turning back to recovery.
 Instead of giving up on recovery, try to identify what relapsing taught you.
 How can you use that knowledge going forward to avoid making the same missteps?
 What positivity can come from the experience?
 Framing relapse this way, rather than in a negative light, can help you get your mind back on track and help you start fresh in your recovery.

 2. Reach out for support.

 It may be tempting to isolate yourself after a relapse.
 You’re likely feeling guilty, maybe even feeling like you failed the people around you.
-But the reality that you slipped up, like everyone does.
+But the reality is simply that you slipped up, like everyone does.
 Rather than assume that the people in your life will be disappointed in you, give them the chance to be supportive.
 Reach out to others in the recovery community who have been in your shoes.
 Ask them what it was that got them back on track after their own relapse.
 Determine how they’ve managed to stay on track.
 More likely than not, these people will welcome you with open arms and help you get back into recovery.
-Make sure to reach out to your support system that isn’t in active recovery as well.
-These people also care about you and your wellbeing and may have some valuable insight for you.
+Make sure to reach out to the parts of your support system that aren’t in active recovery as well.
+These people also care about you and your wellbeing, and may have some valuable insight for you.

 3. Determine whether treatment is necessary.